 General Information 1.11 - 1.13

-Preparing for the Scholarship Audition
+Preparing for the Scholarship Audition (Current students only)

 Live Auditions: Prepare approximately five minutes of music of varying styles demonstrating your present level of achievement on your instrument or voice.
 Upon request, a professional accompanist will be available to assist you during your program.